 “We can see that the trees near Norilsk started to die off massively in the 1960s due to rising pollution levels,” said Büntgen.
 “Since atmospheric pollution in the Arctic accumulates due to large-scale circulation patterns, we expanded our study far beyond the direct effects of Norilsk’s industrial sector and found that trees across the high-northern latitudes are suffering as well.”

 The researchers used a process-based forward model of boreal tree growth, with and without surface irradiance forcing as a proxy for pollutants, to show that Arctic dimming since the 1970s has substantially reduced tree growth.

 Arctic dimming is a phenomenon caused by increased particulates in the Earth’s atmosphere, whether from pollution, dust, or volcanic eruptions.
 The phenomenon partially blocks out sunlight, slowing the process of evaporation and interfering with the hydrological cycle.

 Global warming should be expected to increase the rate of boreal tree growth, but the researchers found that as the pollution levels peaked, the rate of tree growth in northern Siberia slowed.
-They found that the pollution levels in the atmosphere diminished the trees’ ability to turn sunlight into energy through photosynthesis, and so they were not able to grow as quickly or as strong as they would in areas with lower pollution levels.
+They found that the pollution levels in the atmosphere diminished the trees’ ability to turn sunlight into energy through photosynthesis, so they were not able to grow as quickly or as strongly as they would in areas with lower pollution levels.